MDAStanford/MDAStanford/README.md

     Senior Product Manager
     Vandelay World Wide | Los Angeles, CA
     (2013 – present)
     Responsible for all aspects of product, from concept to commercialization.

     Product Manager
     Belkin International | Compton, CA
     (2007 – 2013)
     Responsible for creating and driving product creation timelines.
     Oversaw raw materials suppliers as well as partner factories.
-Monitored adherence to  Belkin’s Social Compliance standards.
+Monitored adherence to  Belkin’s SocialvCompliance standards.

     Product Line Manager / Manchester United
     Nike | Beaverton, OR
     (2000 – 2007)
-    Managed Nike’s relationship with Manchester United’s operations team to supply the club with all on-field and off-               field equipment.
+    Managed Nike’s relationship with Manchester United’s operations team to supply the club with all on-field and off-field equipment.

     EDUCATION